hashanbn/wso2-demo-scenarios/README.md

-# wso2-demo-scenarios
+# Dockerized Demo Scenarios
-Demo Scenarios Using WSO2 Products
+The following repository contains the dockerized version of demo scenarios.